vivarium-collective/vivarium-core/doc/guides/processes.rst

 Each process declares what stores it expects by specifying a :term:`port` for each store it accepts.
-Note that if two processes are to be combined in a :term:`compartment` and share variables through a shared :term:`store`, the processes MUST use the same variable names for the shared variables.
+Note that if two processes are to be combined in a model and share variables through a shared :term:`store`, the processes MUST use the same variable names for the shared variables.

 .. note:: Variables always have the same name, no matter which process